The Strange Bird: A Borne Story: Plot summary

-The Strange Bird: A Borne Story follows the life of the main characters, only referred to as the Strange Bird.
+The Strange Bird: A Borne Story follows the life of the main character, only referred to as the Strange Bird.
 She is a biologically engineered bird-like creature who contains an unspecified amount of human genetics.
 The story begins after her escape from the laboratory where she was created alongside other strange animals.
 She begins her journey by flying around a post-apocalyptic desert landscape, looking to find other birds.

 She is captured by a person described as an old man who keeps her hostage in an abandoned prison, keeping her as his pet, and calling her by the name Isadora.
 The man threatens to kill her when she attempts to speak English to him.
 Eventually, the bird manipulates her engineered feathers to blend into the background and become invisible in an attempt to trick the old man into opening the cage and escape.

 The man sees through her plot to escape and brings her into an abandoned city where he is then killed by Charlie X. The Strange Bird breaks her wing in another effort to escape, which leaves her vulnerable to recapture.
 Charlie X captures her and delivers her to a character known as The Magician, who also appears in VanderMeer's larger work Borne.
 The Magician dismembers the Strange Bird and uses her feathers to build herself an invisibility cloak.
 It is later explained that these feathers still contain the Strange Bird's consciousness.

 After many years of torture from The Magician, two other characters from Borne, Rachel and Wick, rescue the bird from the cloak.
 In the end, after being freed, the Strange Bird follows the programming Sanji gave her - what she describes as a "compass" or a "beacon" inside her.
 She ends up returning to the laboratory from which she originated, where she happily reunites with another Strange Bird.

 Throughout the narrative, backstory is provided.
 The Strange Bird describes memories of the laboratory, including one night when the scientists play a game of chess and force their confused animals to be the chess pieces.
 She also has multiple dreams of talking with the scientist who created her, Sanji, on an island.